- Advancing Health Equity through the Workforce

 - Foster partnerships between hiring organizations, academic institutions, and other training providers and encourage alignment of incentives.

-- Ensure rural, Tribal, and territorial health departments receive targeted support and professional development.
+- Ensure rural, Tribal, and territorial health departments receive targeted support.

-- Identify the most significant barriers for workers in accessing existing learning opportunities.
+- Build on existing research to identify the most significant barriers for workers in accessing existing learning opportunities.

 - Support the field to move from health equity concepts to practical action.

-- Improve quality and responsiveness of public and philanthropic workforce development programs; ensure they are equitable.
+- Improve the equity, quality and responsiveness of public and philanthropic programs and secure long-term funding to support the workforce.

 “I joined the National Consortium because I am supportive of strengthening our nation's public health workforce.
 COVID-19 has taken a severe toll on our public health workforce, so it's even more important than ever that we come together on this important topic.”